Portrush railway station: Service

-On Saturdays, the first train from Portrush is a through train to Great Victoria street.
-The rest of the day, an hourly service operates to Coleraine.
+On Saturdays, the first train from Portrush is a through train to Belfast Grand Central.
+The rest of the day, an hourly service operates to Coleraine railway station.

-On Sundays, there is an hourly service to Coleraine, with the service extending to Great Victoria street every two hours.
+On Sundays, there is an hourly service to Coleraine railway station, with the service extending to Belfast Grand Central every two hours.

-Monday to Sunday, all passengers for Castlerock, Bellarena and Londonderry must change at Coleraine.
+Monday to Sunday, all passengers for Castlerock, Bellarena and Derry~Londonderry railway station must change at Coleraine.

 Ulsterbus services connect Portrush to nearby Portstewart and Bushmills.